Richard Carlson (actor): Later work

 Carlson played in the movies The Doomsday Flight (1966), The Power (1968), and The Valley of Gwangi (1968).
 Carlson's last movie role was in the 1969 Elvis Presley/Mary Tyler Moore movie, Change of Habit.

 Carlson played in episodes of The FBI, Lancer, Cannon, Owen Marshall, Counselor at Law, and Mobile One.
 His final role was in a 1975 episode of the television series Khan!.
 Carlson wrote for O'Hara, U.S. Treasury, Owen Marshall, Counselor at Law and Mannix.

-Personal life
+Personal life and death

 Carlson married Mona Carlson in 1939.

 He died of a cerebral hemorrhage at the age of 65 on November 25, 1977, in Encino, California.
 He was buried in Los Angeles National Cemetery in West Los Angeles.

 Legacy

 Carlson is often mistaken for actor Hugh Marlowe.
 In spite of a notable resemblance and remarkably similar speaking voice, the two actors were not related.
 Marlowe and Carlson co-starred in a short subject World War II training film together, For God and Country.

 For his contribution to the television industry, Richard Carlson has a star on the Hollywood Walk of Fame at 6333 Hollywood Blvd.